deeschoi/Development-Pathways-2011-2023-/README.md

 ---

 ## Data Sources
 This project uses publicly available international datasets from **Our World in Data**, which compiles and harmonizes data from institutions including the World Bank and the United Nations.
-All datasets were accessed in **December 2025**.

 - Population estimates and projections (UN World Population Prospects)
 - Life expectancy at birth (Human Mortality Database & UN WPP)